Data durability

 Snapshots

 Snapshots provide a faster way to restore the states of your database.
-Snapshots are created periodically based on the value defined with the --storage-snapshot-interval-sec configuration flag, as well as upon exit based on the value of the --storage-snapshot-on-exit configuration flag.
+Snapshots are created periodically based on the value defined with the --storage-snapshot-interval configuration flags, as well as upon exit based on the value of the --storage-snapshot-on-exit configuration flag.
 When a snapshot creation is triggered, the entire data storage is written to the drive.
 Nodes and relationships are divided into groups called batches.

 On startup, the database state is recovered from the most recent snapshot file.
 Memgraph can read the data and build the indexes on multiple threads, using batches as a parallelization unit: each thread will recover one batch at a time until there are no unhandled batches.